The June 2025 edition of IALR at a Glance is packed with exciting news and updates! Learn more about…

 This workforce development initiative is vital for both new construction and fleet maintenance, underscoring the strategic importance of programs like ATDM in maintaining America’s naval readiness.
 This national revitalization effort takes shape through individual success stories and community partnerships.

-The IALR campus, which hosts the National Training Center, also houses another key MIB Program initiative: the Navy’s Additive Manufacturing Center of Excellence.
+The IALR campus, which hosts the ATDM Maritime Training Center, also houses another key MIB Program initiative: the Navy’s Additive Manufacturing Center of Excellence.
 This co-location creates a hub for maritime manufacturing innovation.

 Natasha Barnes, part of the inaugural class that began training January 13 in the new facility, represents a growing wave of skilled workers entering the defense manufacturing workforce.